 Student-athletes are highly visible representatives of the school and, as such, responsible for using good judgment in their overall appearance.
 All teams, regardless of level, have a responsibility to ensure that their game attire speaks volumes of their class and excellence.
-All game shirts will be tucked in.
 No player should make modifications to his or her uniform.
-Athletes are to wear a school issued uniforms and treat the uniform with respect.
-Teams that treat their uniforms with respect, exude class.
+Athletes are to treat the uniform with respect.

 Uniforms are to be bought personally by the student-athlete's parent/guardian.
-The Athletic Director will inform student-athletes of the type of uniform and its cost.
+The Athletic Director and coaches will inform student-athletes of the type of uniform and its cost.